DOWRIGHTTV/dnxfirewall/README.md

 <h2>Before Running</h2>

-- [+] Edit data/config.json to reflect your system
+- [+] Edit data/config.json and data/dhcp_server.json to reflect your system [interfaces]

 - [+] Move all systemd service files into the systems systemd folder.

 - [+] Configure system interfaces.
+LAN needs to be Default Gateway of local network.

-- [+] Compile python-netfilterqueue for your current architecture/distro
+- [+] Compile python-netfilterqueue for your current architecture/distro (link below)

         - ensure name is netfilter.so and placed in the dnxfirewall/netfilter folder